Agitation

 Diagnostic Testing

 Tailor the diagnostic testing based upon history, physical, and vital signs.
 Consider head CT for patients with significant agitation after trauma and investigate potential sources of infection in patients with immune compromise or fever with agitation.
-Consider urinalysis as UTI may be frequent a source of mental status change in elderly and chronically ill patients.
 When history is limited, keep a low threshold to order diagnostic tests.
+The Infectious Disease Society of America recommends reserving urinalysis to assess for urinary tract infection (UTI) as a source of mental status change until other sources have been excluded.
+Use caution to avoid attributing altered mentation to asymptomatic bacteriuria when other causes of delirium exist.

 Treatment

-Management relies on controlling agitation for the safety of the patient and others in the department.
+Management relies on controlling agitation for the safety of the patient and others in the ED.
 Calming an agitated patient allows the provider to establish a more normal patient-physician relationship and obtain informed consent where needed.
 When approaching an agitated patient, it is essential to remain composed and to approach with adequate assistance (including security or police if needed).
-The patient should be evaluated in a safe place with a clear escape route for the examiner.
-(Do not position the patient between yourself and the door.)
+The patient should be evaluated in a safe place with a clear escape route for the examiner (do not position the patient between yourself and the door).
 Leave the room immediately if you feel in any danger.
 Do not be embarrassed to ask for help and do not trivialize any threats.
 It is essential for medical students to communicate with the supervising team before evaluating a potentially dangerous patient.

 Verbal De-Escalation